 K. On-line Information/Outreach:

 The DOR has a web page which can be found at www.dor.ca.gov and is monitored and updated monthly as necessary.
 When this DOR web page is accessed, viewers can scroll through this home page to see its various categories.
 The CAP information is found under the heading of “Assistance to Current Consumers.”
-A fact sheet outlining the CAP services is available with the Central Office CAP contact information, the local CAP contractor listings with addresses, telephone numbers, and email addresses or web page addresses, if applicable.
+A fact sheet outlining the CAP services is available with the Central Office CAP contact information, the CAP contractor listing with addresses, telephone numbers, and email addresses or web page address.
 These are updated when changes are needed.
-Presently, as of January 1, 2012, DRC CAP information is on the DOR CAP website.

 The DOR website also enables individuals who access the CAP website to send email directly to the DOR Central Office CAP.
 Approximately 250 email messages were received in the past fiscal year from individuals seeking information related to the nearest DOR office or CAP location.

 DRC has its own agency web pages where CAP information may be found with information on CAP available in English http://www.disabilityrightsca.org/about/cap.html and Spanish http://www.disabilityrightsca.org/espanol/about/CAP.htm.
 The sites provide CAP-related publications in various languages, links to DOR’s website and application process, and information about DRC’s grievance process.
 There have been 1,545 unique hits to this CAP page.